HostMonster Review

 Mediocre Performance

-There are a lot of factors that go into how fast your website loads.
+There are several factors that go into how fast your website loads.
 Everything from what type of website you have to how many images you use to where your visitor lives (and 100+ other factors) to website speed.

 However, no one ever won a Formula One car race with a 1988 Honda Civic.
 And no matter how well you optimize your website, you won’t be winning any speed contests with a slow hosting server.

-It’s hard to truly judge server speed without behind-the-scenes access, however, you can look at the Time To First Byte (TTFB) as a ballpark estimate of how well a hosting company’s servers operate.
+It’s hard to judge server speed without behind-the-scenes access, so I use the Time To First Byte (TTFB) measure to estimate how well a hosting company’s servers operate.

 Time To First Byte is how quickly the server sends the first byte of information back to a browser after the browser asks for it.